kazakbala/separated-wc-cats-widget-plugin/README.md

-# Woocommerce Separated Category Catalog Widget
+#  Separated by Parent Product Categories Widget for WooCommerce